 Problem Possible Cause What to Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped.
 Replace fuse or reset circuit breaker.
-Power surge. • Unplug the microwave oven, then plug it back in.
+Power surge.
+Unplug the microwave oven, then plug it back in.
 Plug not fully inserted into wall outlet.
 Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
-Floor of the oven is warm, even when the oven has not been used The cooktop light is located below the oven floor.
-When the light is on, the heat it produces may make the oven floor get warm. • This is normal.
+Door not securely closed.
+Open the door and close securely.
+Floor of the oven is warm, even when the oven has not been used Heat from the cooktop light may make the oven floor get warm. • This is normal.
 "LOCKED" appears on display The control has been locked. • Press and hold CLEAR/OFF for about 3 seconds to unlock the control.
 You hear an unusual, low-tone beep You have tried to start the Reminder without a valid time of day.
 Start over and enter a valid time of day.
 You have tried to change the power level when it is not allowed.
 Many of the oven's features are preset and cannot be changed.
+"SENSOR ERROR" appears on display When using a Sensor feature, the door was opened before steam could be detected.
+Do not open door until steam is sensed and time is shown counting down on display.
+Steam not detected in maximum amount of time.
+Use Time Cook to heat for more time.
+Food amount too large for Sensor Reheat Sensor Reheat is for single servings of recommended foods.
+Use Time Cook for large amounts of food.
+"BAD PROBE" or "PLEASE INSERT PROBE" appears on display Probe has been forgotten or may not be inserted properly into oven outlet.
+Insert the probe properly into the oven wall outlet.
+The probe is defective.
+Replace the probe.